Xeift/Kizmeow-NFT-Discord-Bot/README.md

 Usage
 -----------------
 You need [Discord bot token](https://discord.com/developers/applications).
-And if you want to use "send message in specific channel when there's a list or sold event of your NFT collection on OpenSea" this function, you'll also need OpenSea API key, you can apply for the API key [here](https://docs.opensea.io/reference/request-an-api-key).
+And if you want to use list/sold event bot, you'll also need OpenSea API key, you can apply for the API key [here](https://docs.opensea.io/reference/request-an-api-key).
 Fill in the google form to apply for the API key.
 They will send API key to your gmail in about 2 days

 1. Download [it](https://github.com/Xeift/Kizmeow-OpenSea-and-Etherscan-Discord-Bot/archive/refs/heads/main.zip) and unzip it.
 2. Make sure you have install python, Install all the packages in **Requirement** using `pip install PACKAGE_NAME`.